open-rmf/rmf-web/README.md

 ### Launching for development

-Source Open-RMF and launch the demo dashboard in development mode,
+Source Open-RMF and launch the API server,

 ```bash
 # For binary installation